baro77/baro77.github.io/_pages/hereabouts.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-So these are the technical merits awarded to who deserves them; instead I'm the only guilty one about posts contents! :smile:
+So these are the technical merits awarded to who deserves them; instead I'm the only guilty one about posts contents! ;)